Husky Green Award winner Ursula Valdez

-Starting in January, UW Sustainability is presenting a series of talks highlighting sustainability efforts happening across the University of Washington.
+Starting in January, UW Sustainability presented a series of talks highlighting sustainability efforts happening across the University of Washington.
 Talks will be followed by Q&A and networking time.

 January 16: Reducing waste at UW